-The Department of Biological Sciences offers programs and courses geared toward the needs of majors, general education students and candidates for teacher licensure.
+The Biological Sciences Department offers programs and courses geared toward the needs of majors, general education students and candidates for teacher licensure.
 Students majoring in biology are able to choose from three tracks of study.
 Please review the program requirements and course descriptions in the SXU Academic Catalog for more detailed information.

 Biology majors may choose between the General Biology or Pre-Health Profession Track.